 Attend services at this English decorated style church.
 Built in 1862 in open fields, the stone building is now in the center of Brown University located on the East Side of Providence.
 A peaceful country church feeling pervades the atmosphere of this gothic Middle Age structure.
 Music of the liturgy drifts into the high alcoves of Our Lady's Chapel.
 The Chapel affords east and west views, a reminder of parish diversity at St. Stephens.
 Daily Services, small weddings and funerals are held in the Chapel.

-The Providence Athenaeum is one of America's oldest member-supported libraries and it has functioned as such since 1753 (though the present structure was built in 1838).
-According to 19th-century legend, the poet Edgar Allen Poe courted Sarah Whitman in the stacks of this granite Greek Revival building.
-Some of the collections include documents and books from the original Providence Library, rare editions from American authors like Louisa May Alcott and Herman Melville along with the Robert Burns collection, which has more than 400 items.
-Today, the Athenaeum hosts events throughout the year with a focus on education for both adults as well as children.
+The Providence Athenaeum is one of America's oldest member-supported libraries, and it has functioned as such since 1753 (although the present structure was built in 1838).
+According to a 19th-century legend, the poet Edgar Allen Poe courted Sarah Whitman in the stacks of this granite Greek Revival building.
+Some of the collections include documents and books from the original Providence Library, rare editions from the likes of Louisa May Alcott, Herman Melville and other American authors, along with the Robert Burns collection, which has more than 400 items.
+Today, the Athenaeum hosts events round the year focusing on education for both adults as well as children.

 This nautical buff's heaven at MIT has two large rooms filled with photos and memorabilia.
 The history of modern boat design and building, especially relating to New England and to MIT's naval architecture department, is the focus of the museum's collection.
 Exhibits concerning modern propulsion and underwater exploration are featured as well.
 The display of ship models is the focal point of the museum.
 Admission to the museum is free.